 “Alan’s writing workshop for young adults was fun, relevant and kept all of its participants engaged for hours.
 Alan’s experience, and natural and relaxed manner made him immediately accessible to our young people and promoted a confidence in their creativity.
 Many thanks, and we will most definitely see him again!” – Carla Decasti, Nowra Library

-If you would like to book me to run a workshop for your Writers’ Centre, Library, School, or anywhere else, please drop me an email.
+If you would like to book me to run a workshop for you, please drop me an email.

-Alan Baxter is a multi-award-winning British-Australian author who writes supernatural thrillers and urban horror, rides a motorcycle and loves his dogs.
-He also teaches Kung Fu.
-He lives among dairy paddocks on the beautiful south coast of NSW, Australia, with his wife, son, dogs and cat.
-He is the author of the dark supernatural thriller trilogy, Bound, Obsidian and Abduction (The Alex Caine Series) published by HarperVoyager Australia and Gryphonwood Press in the US, and the dark supernatural duology, RealmShift and MageSign (The Balance 1 and 2) from Gryphonwood Press.
-His latest book is the horror noir novella, The Book Club.
-As well as novels, Alan has had more than 70 short fiction publications in journals and anthologies in Australia, the US, the UK and France.
-His short fiction has appeared in The Magazine of Fantasy & Science Fiction, Beneath Ceaseless Skies, Daily Science Fiction, Postscripts, and Midnight Echo, among many others, and more than twenty anthologies, including the Year’s Best Australian Fantasy & Horror on several occasions.
-His award-winning first collected volume of short fiction, Crow Shine, is out now.
+Alan Baxter is a British-Australian multi-award-winning author of horror, supernatural thrillers, and dark fantasy.
+He’s also a martial arts expert, a whisky-soaked swear monkey, and dog lover.
+He creates dark, weird stories among dairy paddocks on the beautiful south coast of NSW, Australia, where he lives with his wife, son, hound and other creatures.
+He is the author of the dark fantasy thriller trilogy, Bound, Obsidian and Abduction (The Alex Caine Series), the supernatural duology, RealmShift and MageSign (The Balance 1 and 2), the horror noir novel, Hidden City, the cosmic horror novella, The Book Club, and the supernatural noir novella, Manifest Recall, and the wildly popular gonzo horror novella, The Roo.
+His latest novel is Devouring Dark, an urban horror thriller.
+Alan has had around 80 short fiction publications in journals and anthologies in Australia, the US, the UK, France, Germany and Japan, including The Magazine of Fantasy & Science Fiction, Beneath Ceaseless Skies, Daily Science Fiction, and many others, and around thirty anthologies.
+Alan has two volumes of collected short fiction, Crow Shine and Served Cold.
 At times, Alan collaborates with US action/adventure bestselling author, David Wood.
-Together they have co-authored the horror novella, Dark Rite, the action thrillers in The Jake Crowley Adventures, Blood Codex and Anubis Key, and the giant monster thriller novel, Primordial.
-Alan has been a four-time finalist in the Aurealis Awards, a five-time finalist in the Australian Shadows Awards and a six-time finalist in the Ditmar Awards.
-He won the 2015 Australian Shadows Award for Best Short Story (“Shadows of the Lonely Dead”), the 2016 Australian Shadows Paul Haines Award For Long Fiction (“In Vaulted Halls Entombed”), and the 2017 Australian Shadows Award for Best Collection (Crow Shine), and is a past winner of the AHWA Short Story Competition (“It’s Always the Children Who Suffer”).
-Read extracts from his novels, a novella and short stories at his website – www.warriorscribe.com – or find him on Twitter @AlanBaxter and Facebook, and feel free to tell him what you think.
+Together they have co-authored the short horror novel, Dark Rite, four action thrillers in The Jake Crowley Adventures, and the Sam Aston Investigations giant monster thrillers Primordial and Overlord.
+Alan has been an eight-time finalist in the Aurealis Awards, a eight-time finalist in the Australian Shadows Awards and a seven-time finalist in the Ditmar Awards.
+From those shortlistings he won the 2014 Australian Shadows Award for Best Short Story (“Shadows of the Lonely Dead”), the 2015 Australian Shadows Paul Haines Award For Long Fiction (“In Vaulted Halls Entombed”), the 2016 Australian Shadows Award for Best Collection (Crow Shine), and the 2019 Australian Shadows Award for Best Collection (Served Cold).
+He is also a past winner of the AHWA Short Story Competition (“It’s Always the Children Who Suffer”).
+Alan’s first collection, Crow Shine, also made the preliminary ballot for the 2016 Bram Stoker Award (TM) for Best Collection.
+Read extracts from his novels and novellas, and find free short stories at his website – www.warriorscribe.com – or find him on Twitter @AlanBaxter and Facebook, and feel free to tell him what you think.
 About anything.